EwanThorpe2/CTFwriteups/Mr robot.md

 # flag 2
-For the next step i investigated the wordpress login i found during the dirsearch I used burpsuite with the dictionary found during flag one and got the username "elliot" I then used the found username with the same dic file
+For the next step i investigated the wordpress login i found during the dirsearch I used burpsuite with the dictionary found during flag one and got the username "elliot" I then used the found username with the same dic file to try get the password

 ### tools used
 I could of continued to use burpsuite but its slow for such a large dataset.